moskytw/zipcodetw/README.rst

     $ sudo pip install zipcodetw

-Have fun. :)
+Then, have fun. :)

 Report Bug
 ----------

 It lets machine understand address and find zipcode by it in directory.
 But machine may misunderstand -- In fact, I might write some bad code.

 If you get any wrong result, please feel free to report to me.
-Here is my email: mosky.tw -AT- gmail.com .
+Here is my email: mosky.tw -AT- gmail.com.

+Thank you!

 Data
 ----